Naturally resonant two-mediator model of self-interacting dark matter with decoupled relic abundance: Resonant annihilation formalism

-The $s$-channel annihilation $\chi\bar{\chi} \to \Phi_h^* \to {\rm SM}$ is dominated by the exchange of the heavy scalar near the mass pole.
-For this process, the thermally-averaged cross-section receives contributions from both the resonant enhancement and Sommerfeld effect due to the light mediator exchange.

-The key theoretical insight that enables our analysis is that these two enhancement mechanisms are factorized in the non-relativistic limit.
-As formally demonstrated in \cite{Beneke2022}, the total cross-section can be written as
+The $s$-channel annihilation $\chi\bar{\chi} \to \Phi_h^* \to \mathrm{SM}$ is dominated by the exchange of the heavy scalar near the mass pole.
+The cross-section for this process is described by the Breit-Wigner formula.
+In the non-relativistic limit, this can be combined with the Sommerfeld enhancement arising from the light mediator exchange.
+As formally demonstrated in~\cite{Beneke2022}, the two effects factorize, and the total cross-section can be written as